Charles Lewis (journalist)

-Charles Lewis is an investigative journalist based in Washington D.C.
-He founded The Center for Public Integrity and several other nonprofit organizations and is currently the executive editor of the Investigative Reporting Workshop at the American University School of Communication in D.C.
+Charles Lewis is an investigative journalist based in Washington, D.C.
+He founded The Center for Public Integrity and the Investigative Reporting Workshop at American University, where he served for 16 years as executive editor.

 He was previously an investigative producer for ABC News and the CBS news program 60 Minutes.
 He left 60 Minutes in 1989 and founded the Center for Public Integrity (CPI), a nonprofit news organization.
 In 1997, he led the creation of the International Consortium of Investigative Journalists, which focuses on cross-border crime and corruption.
 CPI was awarded a Pulitzer Prize in 2014 for investigative reporting, with ICIJ winning 2017 in the category of explanatory reporting for the “Panama Papers” scandal.

-As a bestselling author, Lewis has been called "a watchdog in the corridors of power" by the National Journal and "the godfather of nonprofit investigative journalism."

-The Wall Street Journal said that "with the founding of the Center for Public Integrity in the 1980s... probably did more than anyone else to launch institutional nonprofit journalism in America."

 He was a Ferris Professor at Princeton University in 2005, a Shorenstein Fellow at Harvard University in the spring of 2006, and is currently a tenured professor of journalism at American University in Washington, D.C.
 He is the author of the 2014 book is 935 Lies: The Future of Truth and the Decline of America’s Moral Integrity In 2018, he was awarded the I.F.
 Stone Medal for Journalistic Independence by Harvard's Nieman Foundation.

 Early life and education

 Charles Reed Esray Lewis III grew up in a middle-class family in Newark, Delaware, where he attended public schools and graduated from Newark High School in 1971.
 As a senior, he was elected president of the school’s student government association, and he also wrote for the student newspaper, the Yellowjacket Buzz.
-It was around this time he became an Eagle Scout.

 Lewis majored in political science at the University of Delaware.
 He worked weeknights in the sports department of the Wilmington News Journal newspapers, writing stories and a weekly column.
 In the spring of 1974, he served as a paid intern in the Washington office of Senator William Roth (R-DE).
-He graduated with honors and distinction in 1975.
+He graduated in 1975.
 In June 1977, he received a master’s degree from the Johns Hopkins University School of Advanced International Studies, in Washington, D.C.

 Lewis is married to Pamela Gilbert, a consumer-protection lawyer and former executive director of the U.S. Consumer Product Safety Commission.
 They live in the Washington, D.C., area.
-He is the father of two children, Cassandra Lewis Slattery, an award-winning playwright and author, and Gabriel Gilbert Lewis, a college film student.
+They have two children.